Mariner 36 in Falmouth in November 2019

 anchor light 0x05 12V high pri 5A The anchor light is mounted on the top of main mast.
 If it is not currently an LED light it will be replaced with an LED light.

-spreader lights 0x20 12V low pri 5A Spreader lights will be added and will be LED and so well under 5A total.
+deck lights 0x20 12V low pri 5A Either a steaming light with integrated foredeck light or one or two spreader lights will be added to the main mast.
+These will be LED and so well under 5A total.

-cabin cabin lights 0x10 12V med pri 5A Cabin lights are thought to be all LED which should consume well under 5A.
+cabin cabin lights 0x10 12V med pri 5A Cabin lights will be all LED which should consume well under 5A.
+Any cabin light that is not LED will be replaced.

 12V sockets 0x21 12V low pri 15A Sockets will be fused for 15A (or the current limit of the sockets if lower) but will primarily be used for USB charging and so draw under 1A in normal use.